-Every visitor of THAILAND will be more than welcome to try some of the popular street take away, e.g. FRIED CRICKETS, SCORPION, OR A WASP LARVAE SKEWERS.
-Well, at least all these are easily to recognise when choosing what to eat in one of the street stalls teeming with all sorts of feeds.
+Every visitor of THAILAND will be more than welcome to try some of the popular street take-away, e.g. FRIED CRICKETS, SCORPION, OR A WASP LARVAE SKEWERS.
+Well, at least all these are easy to recognise when choosing what to eat in one of the street stalls teeming with all sorts of feeds.
 What could possibly cause troubles is grabbing some of the street stews – consisting of who knows what, perhaps not even the sellers would tell you!

-INDONESIAN cuisine is extremely diverse and regardless of the nation`s great liking for the world`s stinkiest fruit -DURIAN (at some cities prohibited to carry in public transport for its unbearable smell), one of the least appetising dishes might well be GRILLED BAT or DRAGONFLY SOUP.
-It all sounds really horrible, but again, if we can take pleasure in the ‘CIVET DROPPING’ COFFEE LUWAK, considered to be some of the world`s finest, why not trying any other local speciality?
+INDONESIAN cuisine is extremely diverse and regardless of the nation`s great liking for the world`s stinkiest fruit – DURIAN (at some cities prohibited to carry in public transport for its unbearable smell), one of the least appetising dishes might well be a GRILLED BAT or DRAGONFLY SOUP.
+It all sounds really horrible, but again, if we can take pleasure in the ‘civet dropping’ KOPI LUWAK, considered to be some of the world`s finest coffee beans, why not trying any other local speciality?

 THE PHILIPPINES do not want to be left behind and these fabulous islands` iconic “sensation” is BALUT – a developing duck embryo is boiled when still inside of the egg and eaten straight off the shell.
 It is supposed to boost male`s stamina and make miracles, hence every man should definitely overcome their barriers and smash it!